 Finally, a recent addition is a slimline, elegant speaker system that is suitable for smaller environments or perfect for Ceremonies and Background Music.

 There is no point in upsetting people by having it too loud, so I do watch the guests – are they able to talk without shouting?

 I keep levels low at the start of the night, guests do usually want to grab a drink, congratulate the couple and meet friends or relatives.
 Walking into a wall of sound is annoying.
 This is not the time for the DJ to impress the guests with deep bass and high volume levels.

-Loudness is not measured in Watts, but in Sound Pressure, and my system has a continuous SPL of 125dB which is perfect for the types of events I attend.
+But.. loudness is not measured in Watts, but in Sound Pressure (we hear the change in sound pressure), and my system has a continuous SPL of 125dB per side which is perfect for the types of events I attend.

 I love lighting!
 It’s something visual and can look great!
 I opted for a small number of quality lighting effects, rather than many cheap (and ineffective) units.

 - Colour Wash.
 We have 2 panels that wash the room with colour.
 These panels can be very bright, so we control the level.

 - Beams of light.
 We use “Barrel Scanners” to project many beams of light around the room.
 We can select the colour, type of pattern and speed/direction.

 - MirrorBall.
 This is a classic effect, and I remember thinking “Is it a bit cheesy?” before I ordered it..
 But, the feedback has been fantastic.
 This is on a custom stand that can also fit into my booth (if a simple yet elegant light show is required.